Intermittent Fasting: Should You Try It?

 The Downsides of Intermittent Fasting

-I’m just going to come out and say it: intermittent fasting can be a real pain in the ass.
+I’m just going to come out and say it: intermittent fasting can be tough.

 If you’re not eating enough or you’re on a fasting configuration like 5:2, IF can affect your energy levels and your workouts.